Childhood Obesity Frequently Asked Questions

-How do you know if your child is overweight or obese?
+How do you know if your child’s weight is in the unhealthy range?

-Keeping a child’s weight in the healthy range is a matter of balance between the amount of calories consumed and the amount of calories used.
+Keeping a child's weight in the healthy range is a matter of balance between the number of calories consumed and the number of calories used.
 If a child eats more than he/she uses, the result is weight gain.
 From an early age, children can learn to like or dislike certain foods based on what is normally eaten in the house.
-You can get a 2 year old child to like fruits and vegetables, but if a child has reached adolescent age, it will be difficult to get him/her interested in fruits and vegetables for the first time.
+You can get a 2-year-old child to like fruits and vegetables, but if a child has reached adolescence, it will be difficult to get him/her interested in fruits and vegetables for the first time.
 The balance between diet and physical activity is important in maintaining a healthy weight.
 Some helpful advice for a healthier lifestyle would be:

 - Include vegetables and fruits in every meal